jmdaemon/shortpath/README.md

 - There are no `powershell` completions yet.
 - There is little documentation for how to use `shortpaths` as a library in other applications.
+- Currently, only one layer of variables is guaranteed to be expanded properly, and fully.
+    If there is more than one layer of nesting, then it will not be expanded fully, and the order will be wrong.

 The current api for both creating and serializing shortpaths is duplicated across various files in shortpaths, namely `app.rs`, `bash.rs`, `shortpaths.rs`.
 A